 The Dangerous Dogs Act first came into force in the UK in 1991 to protect members of the public from dog attacks

 Section 1 of the Dangerous Dogs Act 1991 prohibits the ownership of four specific types of dog.
 These are:

 The UK Dangerous Dogs Act classifies dogs by “type” and not breed.
-The law doesn’t recognise a dog’s family tree or DNA, instead the decision as to whether or not the dog is illegal is usually based upon physical characteristics alone.
-This can pose a threat to similar looking breeds, which aren’t banned.
+The law doesn’t recognise a dog’s family tree or DNA.
+Instead, the decision as to whether or not the dog is illegal is usually based upon physical characteristics alone.
+This can pose a threat to similar-looking breeds which aren’t banned.

 The Dangerous Dogs (Amendment) Act in 1997 gave courts the right to add dogs that looked like a banned type to an ‘exempted’ list if they passed a behavioural assessment and were thought to pose no risk to the public.

-Certain types of dogs can be more aggressive than others, in particular dogs who are have high guarding or protective tendencies.
+Certain types of dogs can be more aggressive than others, in particular dogs who have high guarding or protective tendencies.